BrenPatF/powershell_utils/TrapitUtils/README.md

 - get_ut_template_object_temp.json

-The template has an object with two properties, "meta" having the group/field structure, and "scenarios" having a single example scenario with a single record in each group with empty strings for the field values, separated by the delimter ';'.
+The template has an object with two properties, "meta" having the group/field structure, and "scenarios" having a single example scenario with a single record in each group with empty strings for the field values, separated by the delimiter ';'.
 Here is the "scenarios" property:
 ```
     "scenarios":  {
                       "scenario 1":  {